jakobbouchard/price_tracker/README.md

 ## Tech stuff

 The app will be built using Google's Flutter Framework for its simplicity and ease of use.
-It will make multi-platform development much quicker too (although I do need a Mac first).
+It will make multi-platform development much quicker too ~~(although I do need a Mac first).~~ I will not be making an iOS app at the moment due to time and hardware restrictions.
+Part of the reason why I removed the Apple Auth option.

 For the backend, I will be using Firebase since it's pretty much an all-in-one solution for a backend.
 It will enable user authentication, storage of